-- Volunteer Access (available September 1)
+- Volunteer Access

-Sites that register by the preferred deadline of June 15 and request assistance recruiting volunteers during registration will receive access to a list of volunteers.
+Sites that register by the preferred deadline of June 15 and request assistance recruiting volunteers during registration will receive access to this list of volunteers.
 Volunteers are organized by region and are available on a first-come, first-served basis.

 - Training Sessions, Presentations and Webinar Access CKM training for new and returning site coordinators.
 There are several options to choose from, including face-to-face sessions and online/remote opportunities.

 - Site Coordinator Dropbox - Access and share tools from other Minnesota site coordinators.
 Download and view Spring & Fall training documents and presentations.

 - Shaping Your Future Video Collection - Use these videos during October to kick-off your CKM events or motivate students to think about their plans for the future.

 - 2015 List of Participating Postsecondary Institutions - A list of which MN schools do not charge an application fee during College Knowledge Month - and which schools accept the NACAC fee waiver for qualified students at any time of the year.

 This is a list of downloadable/customizable tools and links from the Site Coordinator Resource Guide.